efokschaner/terraform-provider-factorio/examples/hello-world/README.md

 ### 1. Provider

-The provider is not yet published so it must be built and installed locally.
-See [the provider readme](../../provider/README.md) for building and installing the provider.
+The provider is automatically downloaded from the [Terraform registry](https://registry.terraform.io/providers/efokschaner/factorio/latest).
+If you wish to use a locally built version see [the provider readme](../../provider/README.md) for building from source and installing the provider.

 ### 2. Factorio Client + Server Setup